Perry-Pedrosa/RASanalysis/README.md

 ![model_data](assets/final.png)

-7. The final element is to create a coefficiant to use in our model.
+7. The final element is to create a composite grade to use as a dependent variable in our model.
 We have multiple variables to use but none are consistant enough across the dataset to create a fair model.
 The proposition is to create a tiering system using our variables.

 8. How this will be calculated, where averages are calculated, we will use the dataset itself to find a base value.
 In the case of [PFF Grading Scale](https://www.pff.com/news/pff-fc-all-you-need-to-know-about-how-grades-are-calculated) we will use > 75 which is between above average and good in terms of an average career score.: